jmharvey1/MCUFriend_STM32CUBEIDE/README.md

 Any other combination of hardware, will likely require modification to one or more files contained here.
 These files are believed to be "open source" files, and are not to be used beyond what the their oringinal authors intended.

+20231017
+The BlackPillSDR_DSP folder is a CubeMX project built around an stm32F411 "blackpill" board, a 240x320 TFT touchscreen dispplay, and an I2S soundcard.
+The folder contains both a .bin file, as well as the source code project files.
+Also included is a PCB layout to mount the project parts.
+This unit started out as a fairly simple DSP demodulator for a separate direct conversion Tayloe mixer.
+But today includes some features found in modern transceivers.
+In its current form, its still "CW" only, on the transmit side.
+But, on the receive side, it can demodulate both USB, & LSB, signals, with 3 filter bandwidths.
+It supports 4 band selection, and can accept IC7300 civ commands.
+Making it compatible with external sofware like Log4OM, N1MM, WSJT-x, & FLDIGI.
+From a DIY build prespective, since no switches or knobs are needed, its a simple build mechanically.
+It can operate autonomusly via its touch screen, or using software similar to that mentioned above, can be controlled externally.

 20220905
 For those who don't wnat to compile the source code, added binary files for the ham radio projects, SDR, CW Decoder, & BT CWkeyboard.
 The Binary files can be flashed to the F411 Blackpill using STMs CubeProgrammer, found at the Web site shown below.